-(g) "ABS" Warning Light
+(h) "ABS" Warning Light

 The light comes on when the ignition key is turned to the "ON" position.
-If the antilock brake system works properly, the light turns off after a few seconds.
-Thereafter, if the system malfunctions, the light comes on again.
+If the antilock brake system and the brake assist system work properly, the light turns off after a few seconds.
+Thereafter, if either of the systems malfunctions, the light comes on again.

-When the "ABS" warning light is on (and the brake system warning light is off), the anti-lock brake system does not operate, but the brake system still operates conventionally.
+When the "ABS" warning light is on (and the brake system warning light is off), the anti-lock brake system, the brake assist system, the traction control system (twowheel drive vehicles), the active traction control system (four-wheel drive vehicles) and the vehicle skid control system do not operate, but the brake system still operates conventionally.

 When the "ABS" warning light is on (and the brake system warning light is off), the anti-lock brake system does not operate so that the wheels could lock up during a sudden braking or braking on slippery road surfaces.
 If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on when the ignition key is turned to the "ON" position, or the light remains on. - The light comes on while you are driving.
+- à The light does not come on when the ignition key is turned to the "ON" position, or remains on. - à The light comes on while you are driving.